HDFGroup/h5serv/docs/DatasetOps/POST_Dataset.rst

 shape
 ^^^^^^

-An integer array describing the initial dimensions of the dataset.
+Either a string with the value ``H5S_NULL`` or an integer array describing the initial dimensions of the dataset.
 If shape is not provided, a scalar dataset will be created.
+If the shape value of ``H5S_NULL`` is specified a dataset with a null dataspace will be created.
+A null dataset has attributes and a type, but will not be able to store any values.

 maxdims
 ^^^^^^^
 An integer array describing the maximum extent of each dimension (or 0 for unlimited dimensions).
 If maxdims is not provided that resulting dataset will be non-extensible.
+Not valid to include if ``H5S_NULL`` is specified for the shape.

 link["id"]
 ^^^^^^^^^^